 - 1 ¼ cup all-purpose flour

-- 5 tablespoon icing sugar will add this to the dough
+- 5 tablespoon powder sugar will add this to the dough

-- 1 cup icing sugar to roll the cookies
+- 1 cup powder sugar to coat the cookies

 - ¼ teaspoon salt

-- 5 tablespoon chopped roasted/toasted walnuts or pecans
+- 5 tablespoon chopped toasted walnuts or pecans

 - Preheat the oven to 180C/350F.
-Line a baking tray with parchment paper or a silicone mat, in case you don’t have both to line the tray with, then grease and dust the baking tray with flour, keep aside.
+Line a baking tray with parchment paper or a silicone mat, in case you don’t have both to line the tray with, then grease and dust the baking tray with flour.

-- In a bowl, add the butter, icing sugar, vanilla, and salt.
-Whisk or beat with a hand mixer until smooth and creamy in texture.
+- In a bowl, beat the butter, icing sugar, vanilla, and salt until smooth and creamy.

-- Mix in the flour, the mixture will look like wet sand, but that’s alright.
+- Add the flour and mix.
+The mixture will look like wet sand, but that’s alright.

-- Form equal sized balls (around one heaping tablespooand place on the baking tray.
+- Form equal-sized balls (around one heaping tablespoon) and place them on the baking tray.

-- Bake the cookies in the preheated oven for 12 to 14 minutes in the middle shelf.
+- Bake the cookies for 12 to 14 minutes in the middle shelf.

 - Leave the cookies in the baking tray for 5 minutes.
-If you move the cookies while hot, it will crumble.
+If you move the cookies while hot, they will crumble.

-- Place the cookies on a wire rack to cool completely then roll again in the icing sugar for a second coating.
+- Place the cookies on a wire rack to cool completely, then coat them again with the icing sugar.
 The first coating will turn a little wet, and that’s fine.